How to choose between a home sleep test and a lab sleep test

 - Inconvenience.
 Depending on location, it may not be the easiest place to travel to.

 - Expense.
-PSG are typically more expensive, even with insurance.
+PSG are typically more expensive, even with insurance, when compared with the cost of home sleep test options.

 - Unknown environment.
 Some people don’t sleep well in a sleeping environment other than the one they are used to.